telerik/ajax-docs/controls/grid/functionality/exporting/overview.md

 ### Export Template Columns

 Exporting usually contains only data.
 This applies mostly to Excel/CSV export.
 Template columns can contain arbitrary HTML and controls, and may not get exported as expected.
-In such case, the developer must provide `Text` for the cell when exporting the grid.
+In such case, the developer must set ExportOnlyData="false" inside the ExportSettings inner tag as well as provide `Text` for the cell when exporting the grid.
 For example:

 ````C#
 protected void RadGrid1_PreRender(object sender, EventArgs e)